Just Ask Them Twice: Choice Probabilities and Identification of Ex ante returns and Willingness-To-Pay: Proofs

 \section{Proofs}

 This section collects the proofs from the main text.
 Few notations: for any variables $X$, $Y$, we denote by $F_X(x)$ and $F_Y(y)$ the marginal cumulative distribution functions, $F_{Y\vert X}(y \vert x)$, the conditional distribution function of $Y$ given $X$, and $Q_{Y\vert X}(y \vert x)$ the conditional quantile function of $Y$ given $X$, which is the generalised inverse of $F_{Y|X}$.
-For any variable $X$, denote by $X'$ an i.i.d. copy of $X$.